Vuelta a España: 1960–1970

 The prestige of the Vuelta increased, with more stars from the international cycling scene.
 During the late 1950s came the first successes in the overall standings of Italian and French riders.
 In the 1960s, they would also be joined by German and Dutch riders.
 In 1963, Jacques Anquetil won the general classification, establishing himself as the first rider to win all three Grand Tours.
 Five years later, in 1968, Felice Gimondi would do the same.
-Eddy Merckx (1973), Bernard Hinault (1978, 1983), Alberto Contador (2008), Vincenzo Nibali (2010) and Chris Froome (2017) later accomplished the same treble.

 Antonio Karmany dominated the mountain classification for three consecutive years, then was replaced by Julio Jiménez, who won it for another three years.

 In 1965, Rik Van Looy became the first rider to repeat victory in the points classification.
 Jan Janssen in 1968 and 1974 Domingo Perurena would do the same, winning this classification twice.

-During mid 60's the organizer of the Vuelta, El Correo Español-El Pueblo Vasco, went through some financial problems that endangered the running of the competition.
+During the mid-1960s the organizer of the Vuelta, El Correo Español-El Pueblo Vasco, went through some financial problems that endangered the running of the competition.
 However, during that time all editions ended normally.
 In 1968, the Vuelta was hit by a terrorist attack and other events, having to cancel the 15th stage.
 There were no fatalities.

 1970–1980

-The 70s began with the triumph of Luis Ocaña, who was already established in the international squad as one of the greats of cycling.
+The 1970s began with the triumph of Luis Ocaña, who was already established in the international squad as one of the greats of cycling.

 José Manuel Fuente, with victories in 1972 and 1974, became the third rider to win two Tours of Spain.
 A few years later, Bernard Hinault repeated the feat, which was also achieved by Pedro Delgado during the 1980s.

 In 1973, Eddy Merckx won the Vuelta by a landslide, winning six stages and all individual classifications with the exception of the mountains competition: he finished second.

 Freddy Maertens in 1977 echoed a similar domination to that demonstrated by Merckx a few years earlier, by winning thirteen stages and all individual classifications except the mountain.

 In the mid-1970s, Andrés Oliva managed to earn the King of the Mountains title in three editions of the Vuelta.

 Frenchman Bernard Hinault emerged in 1978 as an international cycling star.
 The same year, Hinault won his first Tour de France.
 The last stage of that edition also had to be suspended because of riots and barricades that prevented the normal course of it.

 When 1979 El Correo Español-El Pueblo Vasco left as a sponsor of the race, the Vuelta was once again endangered.
 However, the company Unipublic took charge of the competition.
 This, coupled with increased advertising and the beginning of the broadcasts via television, further grew revenue and interest in the Vuelta.